gabriellapizzuto/gabriellapizzuto.github.io/_pages/teachingsupervision.md

 I have been very fortunate to work with the following remarkable students:

-# Thesis Supervision (University of Edinburgh)
+# PhD Supervision (University of Liverpool)

-- **David Jorge**, _Online Inverse Dynamics Learning Using Sparse Gaussian Processes_, MInf, 2020-2022 (Co-advised with Prof. Michael Mistry).

-- **Guangyu Yang**, _Inverse Dynamics Model Learning Using Neural Networks_, MSc, 2019-2020 (Co-advised with Prof. Michael Mistry).
+- **Hadi Beyzaee**, _Failure and recovery of robotic chemists for computationally-guided materials discovery_, Co-advised with Prof. Andy Cooper.

 # Summer Internship Supervision (University of Liverpool)